 Three Steps to Health will help you identify your personal risk factors and provide a plan to manage them; an empowering experience that gives you the knowledge and confidence to take responsibility for your health, both now and in the years to come.

-While the medical approach tends to be ‘there’s nothing you can do’, the alternative approach is often based on unrealistic and demanding routines that are incompatible with living a normal life, and friends and family often have strong opinions too.
+While the medical approach tends to be a rather disempowering ‘there’s nothing you can do’, the alternative approach is often based on unrealistic and demanding routines that are incompatible with living a normal life.
 Many patients feel completely overwhelmed trying to decide what to do for the best.

-For the last twenty years I have made it my mission to learn as much as possible about nutrition and lifestyle strategies for breast cancer survival and, for a long time, I struggled to find the right way to pass this on to clients: how to provide enough information without adding to the sense confusion and overwhelm.
+For the last twenty years I have made it my mission to learn as much as possible about nutrition and lifestyle strategies for breast cancer survival and to find the right way to pass it on: to provide enough information to make a difference, without adding to the sense confusion and overwhelm.
 My primary aim is to help clients to help themselves – and to do that properly requires an element of education as well as advice.
 So I devised the Three Steps to Health programme, which takes things step by step, filters the most relevant bits for each client, explains each important area in depth, and divides neatly into three bite-sized chunks:

 - Session One: Identifying individual factors that may have contributed to breast cancer development, and explaining how diet and lifestyle changes can help.

 - Session Two: Creating a diet that addresses your risk factors and fits with your lifestyle and food preferences to support your return to health.

 - Session Three: Reviewing progress, incorporating test results to improve diet personalisation, coaching problematic aspects of your lifestyle to help you build new habits that prioritise future health and happiness.